sagarbehere/fireproof-api-playground/docs/Fireproof Typescript Tutorial.md

   - `const queryResult = await db.query((doc: TodoItem, foobar) => { foobar (doc.title, doc.tags) }, {includeDocs: false});`
 - TODO: I don't really understand how this works.
 The second argument is clearly a built-in function (I have certainly not defined it in my own code).
 This built-in function, as per its signature, returns a void.
 Which means it is having some sort of side-effect.. because it affects the result of `db.query()`

+TODO at the end of function execution, the emitted keys and values are added to the same set that the return value of the map function is added to.

 We can make the second argument to emit be an arbitrary object and this will then get assigned to `"value": ` in the query result.

 ```typescript
 const queryResult = await db.query((doc: TodoItem, emit) => { emit (doc.title, {id: doc._id, completed: doc.completed, foo: 'bar'})}, {includeDocs: false});
 ```

+TODO document that the main cases for the value is when you want to normalize schema across old and new document types in an application.
+Also it can be useful to extract just a scalar value, for instance the game score, timing information, etc. from a document.
+This can allow for inexpensive rollups, eg to calculate the total cumulative score for a user or the total time taken for a game.

 The result is